 - Farm Tours

 - 4 x farm tours.
-The day before your group meeting, you'll have a farm tour so you can see how another business in your coaching group operates.
+The day before your group meeting, you'll have a farm tour so you can see how other businesses in your coaching group operate.
 These meetings will be held in different locations across NSW which you will be required to attend.

 - Personal support

-- You’ll have 9 months of dedicated support from your coach.
+- You will receive 9 months of dedicated support from your coach.
 You’ll also have phone and email access to your coach between meetings.